Bolton Muslim Girls' School

 Bolton Muslim Girls' School is a secondary school located in Bolton in the English county of Greater Manchester.

 It was founded in 1987 as a private Islamic school for girls by Bolton Muslim Welfare Trust.
 In 2007 it became a voluntary aided school and part of the state-funded sector administered by Bolton Metropolitan Borough Council.
 In September 2016 the school converted to academy status.
-The school is now sponsored by the Prosper Multi-Academy Trust.
+The school is sponsored by the Prosper Multi-Academy Trust.

 Bolton Muslim Girls' School offers GCSEs and BTECs as programmes of study for pupils.